Borongan: Demographics

 According to the 2007 census conducted by the CBMS, Borongan had a total population of 59,354 people in 10,699 households.
 This rose to 64,457 people in the 2010 census.
 As of the 2020 census, it has a population of 71,961.

-The local dialect is Waray-Waray and some locals are able to speak and understand Cebuano, locals are literate in both English and Filipino.
+The local dialect is Waray-Waray and some locals are able to speak and understand Cebuano with varying fluency, locals are literate in both English and Filipino.
 Boronganons are predominantly Roman Catholic, but it also has other small Christian as well as minority religious sects.

 Economy

 Livelihood

 Borongan's main product is copra.
 It has lively commercial activity throughout the year not only catering to the needs of the local city populace but serving as well as the central business hub of the entire province of Eastern Samar.
 Many families rely on coastal and deep-sea fishing as well as lowland and upland farming as means of livelihood.
 Others have spouses, children, parents or other relatives working in Manila or in other places within the Philippines or abroad either as professionals, contract workers or domestic helpers who regularly remit part of their earnings to their families back home.
 The single biggest employer of its local populace is the government.